nbeloglazov/lein-garden/README.md

 # garden

-A Leiningen plugin for [garden] lib that automatically compiles garden files to css.
+A Leiningen plugin for compiling [garden](https://github.com/noprompt/garden) to css.

 ## Install